aaronrucker990/SIEM-LAB/README.md

 Generating your Virtual Machine within Microsoft Azure

 1. Create a text file or note pad to keep track of your information.
-2. Browse to  https://whatismyipaddress.com/ and take note of your IP Address
-3. Create a Virtual Machine (You can create a Resource Group when creating your vm)
+2. Create a Virtual Machine (You can create a Resource Group when creating your vm)
-4. Create Virtual Machine in a  country (try your country or a country close, so your vm isn’t too slow)
+3. Create Virtual Machine in a country (try your country or a country close, so your vm isn’t too slow)
+4. When creating vm before you are completely finished, got to networking. a.
+Find Nic (Network Security Group) then you will create your own firewall. b.
+Click advanced option create new.
+Remove the default rule them add your own.
+       c.
+Destination port for the rule will be *.
+The priority will be 100.

+Section 2

+Create Lot Analytics Workspace

+5. When creating Law make sure to use same RG
+6. Head over to Microsoft Defender For Cloud to enable the abilty to gather logs
       a.
-Log into your VM, you created via Remote Desktop
+Enable in environment settings and disable SQL severs       b.
+Tap Data collection underneath defender plan where you enabled settings, then click All Events.
+7. Connect log analytics workspace to vm
+      a.
+Click on your Law, below it will be an option that says vm       b.
+Click on the VM tab to connect your law to your VM

+Setting up Microsoft Sentinel

+8. In Microsoft sentinel connect your law
+9. Remote into VM’s public IP
+10. In your VM go to the start menu and type in Event Viewer (you can see the failed attempts)
+11. Turn off firewall used cmd “wf.msc”
+12. Download custom security log exporter https://github.com/joshmadakor1/Sentinel-Lab
+      a.
+Paste in Powershell ISE       b.
+Click on the VM tab to connect your law to your VM Sign up with https://ipgeolocation.io/ to get API to use for code.
+13. Add custom log to law
+14. Find logs from desktop and find logs from windows
+15. Open note pad to paste logs from Event Viewer on your actual desktop
+16. Then Use C:\ProgramData\failed_rdp.log to put in for collection path for custom log in law then press Enter
+17. Right click on random log to Exact RAW data
+      a.
+Highlight latitude then save exactration of raw data
       b.
-Browse tohttps://whatismyipaddress.com/  and take note of your IP Address

-Section 2

-Create an account with Proton VPN

-5. When creating your account with Proton VPN make sure you sign up for the free version.  https://account.protonvpn.com/signup?plan=free&language=en
-6. Download Proton VPN client within your VM, after creating your account.
+Highlight longitude then save exactration of raw data (check longitude and latitude to ensure logs are correct.
+If they are off modify and highlight to train proper algorithm)
+      c.
+Start breaking key names : username, state, destination source and saving exaction

+Setting up Geo Map

+18. In Microsoft Defender for cloud click on Workbooks
+19. Edit workbooks and add query
+20. Type command to find logs
        a.
-Sign In to your VPN and choose a server in another country (such as Japan)

-	  b.
-Browse to https://whatismyipaddress.com/   and take note of your IP Address (Your IP Address is now different)
-7. Try browsing over to Disney, Google or what ever browser you choose to pick.
-There may be difference in the sites, becuase of the change in your server.
-For example when browsing over to Disney the lanuguage was in Japanese, due to the server I chose.

-Section 3

-Cleaning up your Virtual Environment

-8. Delete the Virtual Machine along with the Resource Group that was created.
-9. Please ensure that you delete all of your resources.
+FAILED_RDP_WITH_GEO_CL | summarize event_count=count() by sourcehost_CF, latitude_CF, longitude_CF, country_CF, label_CF, destinationhost_CF
+| where destinationhost_CF != "samplehost"
+| where sourcehost_CF !=

+19. Once you have your log you can now pin point with your geo map!

 <h1>Observing Visual Configurations</h1>